diereysaa/cryptocom_council_node_on_local/README.md

 WantedBy=multi-user.target
 ```

-And then, we execute:
+And then, execute:
 ```shell
 sudo systemctl enable node-listener.service sudo systemctl start node-listener.service
 ```

-And again, we need to reboot the machine:
+And again, you need to reboot the machine:
 ```shell
 sudo reboot now
 ```

-After rebooting, the `node-listener` should be working in the background and we can check it by running:
+After rebooting, the `node-listener` should be working in the background and you can check it by running:
 ```shell
 sudo journalctl -u node-listener.service -f
 ```

-> :warning: the `tendermint node` command will retrieve the whole blockchain, so depending on the current state of the network, it could take some time.
+> :warning: The `tendermint node` command will retrieve the whole blockchain, so depending on the current state of the network, it could take some time.
 > Example: as of 5th of August 2020, we are on block ~320.000, so `tendermint node` will take ~24 hours to catch up.

-With this command we can check what's the current block height, to know how far `tendermint node` is:
+With this command you can check what's the current block height, to know how far `tendermint node` is:
 ```shell
 curl -s http://13.90.34.32:26657/commit | jq "{height: .result.signed_header.header.height}"
 ```

-Just before starting the node it's **REALLY IMPORTANT** that our wallet has to be sync'd with the blockchain, so we execute this again:
+Just before joining the node council it's **REALLY IMPORTANT** that your wallet to be sync'd with the blockchain, so execute this again:
 ```shell
 ./client-cli sync --name <WALLET_NAME>
 ```

-As soon as the wallet is sync'd we can sent the `node-join` request:
+As soon as the wallet is sync'd you can sent the `node-join` request:
 ```shell
 ./client-cli transaction new --name <WALLET_NAME> --type node-join
 ```

-It will ask us several things:
+It will ask you several things:

 * Authentication token
 * Staking address